 Eviction Process in the State of Florida

-Did you know that in the State of Florida, a property-owner can evict or remove a tenant for an array of reasons?
-The property-owner must give the tenant a written notice first according to Florida State law and only then if the tenant doesn’t obey the written notice, the property-owner can then file for an eviction.
+In the State of Florida, a property-owner can evict or remove a tenant for an array of reasons.
+However, the property owner must give the tenant a written notice first according to Florida State law.
+If the tenant doesn’t obey the written notice, the property-owner can then file for an eviction.

 1.)
 Termination with Cause Notice